-Section 3: This section references the legal bases for CICRA's role (with the JCRA and OUR having their own separate legal basis in each jurisdiction) in the allocation of spectrum for telecoms purposes as well as the role of UK legislation in this area.
+Section 3: This section describes the legal bases for CICRA's role (with the JCRA and the GCRA having their own separate legal basis in each jurisdiction) in the allocation of spectrum for telecoms purposes as well as the role of UK legislation in this area.
 Section 4: Proposes a set of objectives that might guide the process and criteria for the allocation of relevant spectrum.
-Section 5: Discusses the existing spectrum allocations in Guernsey and Jersey, as well as developments leading to the availability of new spectrum.
+Section 5: Discusses the existing spectrum allocations in Guernsey and Jersey as well as developments leading to the availability of new spectrum.
 Section 6: Provides an assessment of the issues that appear most relevant to any spectrum award in these bands and seeks views on these.
 Section 7 Sets out the likely timetable and consultation stages in reaching a decision allocating any new spectrum.

-Interested parties are invited to submit comments to the Channels Islands Competition and Regulation Authorities in writing or by email on the matters set out in this paper to the following addresses:
+Interested parties are invited to submit comments to the Channel Islands Competition and Regulation Authorities in writing or by email on the matters set out in this paper to either of the following addresses:

-OUR, Guernsey JCRA, Jersey
+Guernsey Competition and Regulatory Jersey Competition Regulatory Authority

-Office of Utility Regulation, 2 nd Floor, Salisbury House
+Authority 2 nd Floor, Salisbury House

 Suites B1 & B2, Hirzel Court 1-9 Union Street

 St Peter Port St Helier

 Guernsey Jersey

 GY1 2NH JE2 3RF

 Email: info@cicra.gg Email: info@cicra.je

-All comments should be clearly marked "Pan Channel Island Consultation on award of 800 MHz and 2.6 GHz spectrum" and should arrive before 10am on Wednesday 6 June 2012.
+All comments should be clearly marked "Pan Channel Island Consultation on award of 800 MHz and 2.6 GHz spectrum" and should arrive by close of business on Monday 9 September 2013.

-In line with CICRA's consultation policy, the regulators intend to make responses to the consultation available on the CICRA website, the combined website of the OUR and JCRA.
+In line with CICRA's consultation policy, the regulators intend to make responses to the consultation available on the CICRA website.
 Any material that is confidential should be put in a separate annex and clearly marked as such so that it may be kept confidential.
 CICRA regrets that it is not in a position to respond individually to the responses to this consultation.